A lemony slow cooker chicken breast recipe topped with capers and fresh parsley

 Chicken Piccata is known for its bold, briny flavor, but this slow cooker version makes it completely hands-off.
 There’s no stove-top cooking and no babysitting — just simple ingredients that come together into a comforting chicken dinner with minimal prep.

-Letting the chicken cook gently in broth, lemon juice, and white wine keeps it incredibly moist and flavorful without the need for heavy sauces.
+Letting the chicken simmer away gently in broth, lemon juice, and white wine keeps it incredibly moist and flavorful without the need for heavy sauces.
 The slow cooker does all the work, resulting in tender chicken that pairs perfectly with pasta, rice, or vegetables.

 PIN FOR LATER